SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Core Scientific, Inc. f/k/a Power & Digital Infrastructure Acquisition Corp. (CORZ; CORZW; XPDI; XPDIU; XPDIW)

-NEW YORK, March 25, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Core Scientific, Inc. f/k/a Power & Digital Infrastructure Acquisition Corp. ("Core Scientific" or the "Company") (NASDAQ: CORZ; CORZW; XPDI; XPDIU; XPDIW).
+NEW YORK, March 30, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of Core Scientific, Inc. f/k/a Power & Digital Infrastructure Acquisition Corp. (“Core Scientific” or the “Company”) ( CORZ; CORZW; XPDI; XPDIU; XPDIW).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether Core Scientific and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.